dsu-arl/logan-test-dojo/module1/DESCRIPTION.md

-This module is about webscraping w/python.
+This module is about understanding code and decoding specific strings.